 And in the accomplice’s subplot, he might have thought he blamed the manager for his best friend’s death.
 But the truth is that he himself is the one to blame.
 Revenge seemed a noble motive, but he’s really doing this for the money after all, not for his dead friend.

 With only one plot in a novel, it would be difficult to explore your theme from several different angles.

-Here is another advantage of subplots…
+Here’s another advantage of subplots…

-First, you add one subplot to the main plot, then all the others.
+And so it continues.
+First you add one subplot to the main plot, then all the others.

 There will be a lot of switching around and merging and altering.
 But you should end up with a kind of “Master Plot” containing the main plot and all the subplots woven into it.

 The Master Plot is like the rope I mentioned earlier.
 All of the subplots are are essentially separate.
 But they’re all woven into the main plot to form a whole that’s greater than the sum of its parts.